PurritoBin/PurritoBin/README.md

 ## Client  (=｀ﻌ´=)

 ### Shell client definitions
-Define these functions somewhere in the dot files of your shell (works on all POSIX compliant shells).
+Define these functions somewhere in the dot files of the desired shell (they work on all POSIX compliant shells).

 ```
 : ${P_SERVER=bsd.ac}